All information provided on this page is accurate for the SPD and the ESPD (if it is still being used) unless where specifically stated otherwise.

 I Don't Understand Some of the SPD Questions.
 What Do I Do?

-Check the Contract Notice and any other tender documents you may have been provided from the procurement officer to confirm if any additional information there covers your question.
+Check the Contract Notice and any other tender documents made available by the procurement officer to confirm if any of this additional information there covers your question.

 However never assume what a question is asking: an incorrect response could make the difference between your bid proceeding or not.
-If you are unsure, raise a clarification via the PCS post-box (or PCS-T postbox), within the timelines the procurement officer has publishing for raising clarifications.
+If you are unsure, please raise a question with the procurement officer.

 How Does the SPD Work?

 The contract notice on PCS (Public Contracts Scotland) OR the online SPD Module on PCS OR PCS-Tender will contain information on any minimum standards or selection criteria set by the buyer

 The SPD is where the bidder will confirm (self declare) that:

 Only those bidders shortlisted or awarded the contract will be required to provide certificates/evidence that they meet criteria